We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 racecar and fallen marine

-Left: Ally car honoring Michael Kempel.
-Photo courtesy of Hendrick Motorsports.
-Right: Michael Kempel, photo courtesy of the Kempel family.
+Left: The Ally car honoring Michael Kempel.
+(Photo courtesy of Hendrick Motorsports) Right: Michael Kempel in the United States Navy (Photo courtesy of the Kempel family)

-Each year since the inception of the Ally Racing program, the Ally Racing team has also joined forces with the NC USO to pack care packages for soldiers getting ready to deploy for service.
-These bags have ranged from toiletry necessities to food, gum and goody bag essentials.
+Each year since the inception of the Ally Racing program, the Ally Racing team has partnered with the North Carolina USO to pack care packages for soldiers preparing to deploy.
+These bags have ranged from toiletry necessities to food, gum, and goody bag essentials.
 Each year, Ally also writes cards to encourage soldiers who are getting ready to head out on deployment.
-Alex Bowman will be joining the team to volunteer with the NC USO ahead of the race as well.

-WATM: What does it mean to have your uncle honored in front of so many people at the Memorial Day Coca-Cola 600?
+WATM: What does it mean to have your uncle honored in front of so many people at the Coca-Cola 600?

 WATM: When were you first introduced to your uncle’s heroism in Vietnam?